 Read on for our round up of the best voice commands for your Android Wear smartwatch.

-Note that these instructions apply to watches with Android Wear 2.0 and Google Assistant installed; if you're running Android Wear 1.x, jump down to the bottom.
+Also, note that these instructions apply to watches with Android Wear 2.0 and Google Assistant installed; if you're running Android Wear 1.x, jump down to the bottom.

 Chatting with the Google Assistant